-IN WITNESS WHEREOF, the said Department of Transportation of the County of El Dorado, State of California, has caused this Agreement to be executed by County's Board of Supervisors, on its behalf, and the said Contractor has signed this Agreement the day and year written below.
+IN WITNESS WHEREOF, the said Community Development Agency, Transportation Division of the County of El Dorado, State of California, has caused this Agreement to be executed by County's Board of Supervisors, on its behalf, and the said Contractor has signed this Agreement the day and year written below.

-Dated: -
+Dated:

 Chair, Board of Supervisors

-Board Date: Attest: James S. Mitrisin
+Board Date: Attest: James S. Mitrisin Clerk of the Board of Supervisors

-Clerk of the Board of Supervisors
+Dated: Cierk of the Board of Supervisors

+Board Date: Deputy Clerk

+CONTRACT OR

 Dated:

-Board Date:

-Deputy Clerk

-CONTRACT TOR

-Dated:

 License No. Federal Employee Identification Number

 By: President

-By: Corporate Secretary
+By:Corporate Secretary

-the signature of the officer or officers authorized is a co-partnership, the true name of the firm or partners authorized to sign Contracts of his/her signature shall be placed above.
-Opartnership shall be prepared to demons authorized to act in these regards.
-For such to the satisfaction of County.
-If signature is orized to sign Con shall be set for no shall be set for set on the set of the set o e corporation shall be set forth above together with contracts on behalf of the corporation; if Contractor orth above together with the signature of the partner co-partnership; and if Contractor is an individual, outing this document on behalf of a corporation or tion, article, or otherwise that it is appropriately partnership, such authority shall be demonstrated ther than officer of a corporation or a member of a file with the County prior to signing this document.
+the signature of the officer or officers authors a co-partnership, the true name of the firm or partners authorized to sign Contracts of partners authorized to sign Contracts of partnership shall be prepared to demonstrated to act in these regards.
+For such of the satisfaction of County.
+If signature is orized to sign Comeshall be set for the contractor executate by resoluth corporation or soluth and agent, or soluth corporation or solution or soluth corporation or solution or soluth corporation or e corporation shall be set forth above together with contracts on behalf of the corporation; if Contractor th above together with the signature of the partner co-partnership; and if Contractor is an individual, uting this document on behalf of a corporation or tion, article, or otherwise that it is appropriately partnership, such authority shall be demonstrated ther than officer of a corporation or a member of a file with the County prior to signing this document.

+A Was A Library

 Mailing Address:

 Business Address:

-Email Address:
+Email Address: · · · · · · · · · · · · · · · · · · ·

 Phone: Fax: